 Lesson 5: Meanness, malice, and bullying are aspects of human nature.
 These behaviors exist because people haven’t learned how to control or regulate their own negativity and aggression.
 The perpetrators of unkindness and abuse are responsible for curbing that behavior, while those who feel themselves to be recipients of such negativity also must try to acquire the emotional strength, in the form of verbal skills and other resources, to avoid making themselves easy targets.

 Lesson 6: Growing in wisdom means we no longer identify with our mind, body, personality, possessions, skills, and athletic prowess.
-While we should feel good, of course, about our qualities and abilities, we want to understand that our essential being—the consciousness at the core of our existence—is the source of our greatest happiness, fulfillment, and wisdom.
+While we should feel good, of course, about our qualities and abilities, we want to understand that our essential being—the growing consciousness at the core of our existence—is the source of our greatest happiness, fulfillment, and wisdom.
 That core value already exists inside us.
 Our task is to help that light become brighter and brighter.

 Other important precepts can be taught to children.
 Knowing ourselves more deeply and profoundly, we access wisdom, emotional strength, and the power of self-regulation.